sigp/lighthouse/book/src/validator-import-launchpad.md

-Now, assuming that the user is in the `eth2-deposit-cli` directory and they're using the default (`~/.lighthouse/{testnet}/validators`) `validators` directory (specify a different one using `--validator-dir` flag), they can follow these steps:
+Now, assuming that the user is in the `eth2-deposit-cli` directory and they're using the default (`~/.lighthouse/{testnet}/validators`) `validators` directory (specify a different one using `--validators-dir` flag), they can follow these steps:

 ### 1. Run the `lighthouse account validator import` command.